vesoft-inc/nebula-docs/docs-2.0/nebula-studio/about-studio/st-ug-release-note.md

 ## v3.1.0()
 - Feature Enhancements:
   - Compatible with Nebula Graph v2.6.0.
+  - Added the use of Helm to deploy and start Studio in the Kubernetes cluster.
   - Explorer:
     - Added the function of modifying the vertex icon.
 - Fix: